gdashboard/terraform-provider-gdashboard/docs/index.md

 ---
 page_title: "Provider: gdashboard"
 description: |-
-  The provider offers a handy syntax to define Grafana dashboards: timeseries, gauge, bar, etc.
+  The provider offers a handy syntax to define Grafana dashboards: time series, gauge, bar, etc.
 ---

 # gdashboard provider

-The provider offers a handy syntax to define Grafana dashboards: timeseries, gauge, bar, etc.
+The provider offers a handy syntax to define Grafana dashboards: time series, gauge, bar, etc.

 The provider defines only data sources.
 Each data source computes a JSON that is compatible with Grafana API.
 Therefore, this provider is not particularly useful on its own, but it can be